AdamBien/mockend/README.md

 # references

-The project uses source from: https://github.com/AdamBien/snail and https://github.com/AdamBien/statustest
+This repository contains code extracted from: https://github.com/AdamBien/snail and https://github.com/AdamBien/statustest

-mockend was used to implement: https://github.com/AdamBien/bce.design
+mockend was created to test: https://github.com/AdamBien/bce.design and also used at: https://airhacks.live workshops